 Message from the President

 As President of the Board of Directors of the Gateway Cities Council of Governments, it is my pleasure to welcome you to our website.
 The Gateway Cities COG represents twenty-seven cities of southeast Los Angeles County, as well as the County of Los Angeles and the Port of Long Beach.
-This unique organization has its focus on improving the lives of the residents of our region of Los Angeles County in four major areas: transportation, air quality, housing, and economic development.
+This unique organization is committed to improving the lives of the over two million residents in our region of Los Angeles County in four major areas: transportation, air quality/climate, housing/homelessness, and economic development.

-Thanks to funding from our County Board of Supervisors, the Gateway Cities Homeless Action Plan initiative, which has the goal of finding permanent housing for the homeless in our region of the county, is now in its eighth year of operation.
-In its first years, this very successful program has permanently housed over 2100 previously homeless individuals.
-Working with our partner, the wonderful organization People Assisting the Homeless (PATH), we have served thousands more homeless persons, linking them to medical services, emergency shelters, financial assistance, and veterans’ programs.
+Thanks to funding from our County Board of Supervisors, the Gateway Cities Homeless Action Plan initiative, which has the goal of finding permanent housing for the homeless in our region of the county, is now in its nineth year of operation.
+In its first five years, this very successful program has permanently housed over 2100 previously homeless individuals.
+Our partnerships with organizations such as People Assisting the Homeless (PATH) and the Local Coordinating Alliances (LCAs) have served thousands more homeless persons, linking them to medical services, emergency shelters, financial assistance, and veterans’ programs.

-The Gateway Cities Council of Governments’ success is only possible because of the high level of cooperation among all of our member agencies.
+Since 1996, the Gateway Cities Council of Governments has been committed to fortifying the SELAC region, and most importantly, the people who call this area home.
+Our mission is fueled by the elevated level of coordination and passion from all our member agencies and cities.
 It is my privilege to serve as President of this energetic organization.